rajatkarahe/Take-Home-Assignment/test_task1/README.md

 5. Confirm the apply setup with yes.

 ### Accessing the Nginx Server
-Once the apply step completes, the public IP address of the EC2 instance will be displayed.
+Once the terraform apply step is completed, the public IP address of the EC2 instance will be displayed.
 You can access the Nginx server by entering this IP Address in your web browser.

 ```sh
 Outputs: